Reduce mobile data in Android: restrict background data

 Background data usage can wrack up quite a bit of MB.
 The good news is, you can reduce data usage.
 All you have to do is turn off background data.
 We’ll show you how to restrict background data on your Android phone and cut any lingering data usage.

 Wrangle your usage and save big.
-Some people spend as little $20 a month on one phone.
+Some people spend as little $20 a month on one phone with Ting.
 Now there’s a smartphone plan that makes sense.
 Reducing background data is a great place to start.

 What is background data?